ChristineSchaefer/metaphor_in_political_speeches/README.md

 3) Open repo and create virtual environment with `python -m venv /path/to/new/virtual/environment` and activate it
 4) Install requirements with `pip install -r requirements.txt`
 5) Create `.env` file from `.env.example` at the same level (`src`) and fill empty vars or change existing ones
+   - there are some default values in `.env.example`, you can use these if they match or updated with new values

 ### Database setup
 1) Running MongoDB community instance (see: [installation guide](https://www.mongodb.com/docs/manual/administration/install-community/))